Continuing Traditions of Worship

 If you’re wondering about keeping up the tradition of worship, here are some thoughts.
 Shortly after my daughter started college, the first of the most important Jewish holidays were coming up (think the equivalent of Good Friday and Easter Sunday).
 We had always gone to services together and had huge family dinners with the entire extended family.
 Since the holiday fell on a weekday, it did not make sense for her to come home.
 So, she did what many other Jewish students did; she went to services at the Hillel Student Center.

 Hillel: A non-profit 501(c) (3) organization catering to Jewish students located right across from campus at 3925 Lockwood Blvd, Oviedo.
+They also have a location in the Northview Student Housing on the 2nd floor.
 Shabbat services, that begin with appetizers and schmoozing are run by an egalitarian student and followed by a free dinner on Friday nights.
+Wednesdays are “Hump Day NOsh” where they serve up traditional food.
 Services are also held during the High Holidays, Passover, and other Jewish holidays.
 (Bonus: Rooms to study and many free snacks and coffee.)

 This actually considered the Baha’I Club; where students interested in the Baha’i faith can study, pray, and get involved in social and service activities.
 For more information contact firstname.lastname@example.org www.bahai.org

 The Catholic Center is located at Northview, 3925 Lockwood Blvd, Oviedo 407-392-0824 Hundreds of students attend 5 pm mass on Sundays (summer times may vary – check the website.
 In addition, there are bible studies, Tuesday mass and free meals, Wednesday Knight Fire (praise and worship, guest speakers, etc.) and much more.
 For more info, you can email email@example.com.